 - Providing safety and energy awareness information

 - The Local Access Fee, also known as the Municipal Consent and Access Fee (MCAF), is a franchise charge set by The City of Red Deer to access municipal land to construct, operate and maintain distribution systems serving City residents.
 Each local government sets the fee based on provincial law.
-While this fee has always been charged, some retailers have started showing may now show this item as “Local Access Fee – Paid to the City of Red Deer” on bills.
+While this fee has always been charged, some retailers have started showing this item as “Local Access Fee – Paid to the City of Red Deer” on bills.

 - The Rate Rider is a charge or credit approved by the regulator to manage fluctuations caused by factors outside of The City’s control such as variances and adjustments in provincial transmission costs.